Sherlock2019/assignment-bs/README.md

 ```

-# Deployement of Docker user guide is in the Docker Folder

-#  Deployment on AWS/Amplify/Cloudflare user guide in the Cloud Folder

 #  Troubleshooting
 You might run like me into this error , the FE would not show the GAS price . so check the Gas value front your Back end :